In this example, We introduce the preparation of Gibbs state.

 What is Gibbs state

-Gibbs state is a nn-qubit mixed quantum state defined as a density matrix
+Gibbs state is a n-qubit mixed quantum state defined as a density matrix

 Gibbs state is important in the application of quantum algorithms in quantum simulation, quantum optimization, and quantum machine learning.